robcarruthers/rfbeam/README.md

 ### config

-Returns a formatted String of all parameter settings
+Returns a formatted String of all parameter settings.
+The only way to read parameter settings is with config

     radar.config